Azure/Azure-Sentinel/Solutions/Fortinet FortiGate Next-Generation Firewall connector for Microsoft Sentinel/Playbooks/Fortinet_ResponseOnIP/readme.md

  ## Summary

-This playbook allows the SOC users to automatically response to Microsoft Sentinel incidents which includes IPs, by adding/removing the IPs to the Sentinel IP blocked group.
+This playbook allows the SOC users to automatically response to Microsoft Sentinel incidents which includes IPs, by adding/removing the IPs to the Microsoft Sentinel IP blocked group.
  [Learn more about Threat Intelligence in Fortinet policy](https://www.fortinet.com/fortiguard/threat-intelligence/threat-research)

 ![Fortinet](./DesginerIPResponse.png)<br>